 Student-led EPPP Preparation Workshop

-MiSPP is hosting an Exam Preparation Workshop starting April 21, 2016.
-During this workshop, students will begin exploring the topics expected on the EPPP and study strategies.
+During this student-led workshop, students will begin exploring the topics expected on the EPPP and study strategies.
 We will cover key concepts, studies, and diagrams.
 This is a FREE workshop which will help you prepare for the licensing examination.
 Drop in for a difficult topic or come for all to get a overview of the examination.
 Some study materials will be provided, but it would be beneficial to bring formal exam preparation materials.

 The topics will be covered as follows: